-Years ago, I had a friend who was really high strung.
+Years ago, I had a friend who was really high-strung.
 She was always worrying about everything.
-She would complain about having anxiety all the time.
+She would complain about having anxious feelings all the time.

 And trying to talk with her, rationalize things, etc. just didn’t work.
 Her anxiety was very emotionally driven – probably a combination of hormones and neurotransmitters.

 However, there were a few moments in the day when she did relax and it always happened when she’d take a smoking break.